 We are unable to take provisional bookings.

-If you choose to collect your dog before the agreed end date you may be required to pay for the entire duration of the initial booking.
+If you choose to drop your dog off after or collect your dog before the agreed booking dates you will be required to pay for the entire duration of the initial booking.
 We accept either cash or debit cards upon collection of your dog

 .
 Fees for medical any treatment during or subsequent to a dog’s stay are the responsibility of the owner.
 Any charges will be settled on collection.